ecnepsnai/otto/docs/audit_log.md

 |`matched_rule_id`|The ID of the matched rule|
 |`matched_rule_name`|The name of the matched rule|

-### HostRegisterIncorrectPSK
+### HostRegisterIncorrectKey

-Event for when host registration fails with an incorrect pre-shared key.
+Event for when host registration fails with an incorrect registration key.

 |Parameter|Description|
 |-|-|